William Salzer, 1950-2019

 He enjoyed Cardinals baseball, Bluegrass music and Mizzou sports, especially basketball.
 He kept a modest, very modest, vegetable garden in the backyard.

 Bill was born on Oct.
 26, 1950, in Irvington, N.J.
 He was preceded in death by his parents, William Anthony Salzer and Catherine Helen Daly Salzer.
 He leaves his wife, Sue, and daughter, Lily (the very apple of his eye), who will miss him beyond measure.
-He also is survived by a sister, Paula Garbus, of Hampton, Va.; stepsons John France, of Kansas City and Max France, of Atlanta, and stepdaughter Hallie France, of St. Louis; sister and brother-in-law Karen and Gerry Silvoso of Little Rock, Ark.; and three nephews.
+He also is survived by a sister, Paula Garbus, of Hampton, Va.; stepsons John France, of Kansas City and Max France, of Atlanta, and stepdaughter Hallie France, of St. Louis; mother-in-law Jean S. King, of Columbia; sister and brother-in-law Karen and Gerry Silvoso of Little Rock, Ark.; and three nephews.

 A celebration of Bill’s life will be held from 5 to 7 p.m. on Tuesday, Oct.
 8, at Shiloh Bar and Grill.
 Anyone who knew Bill or the family is warmly invited to attend.
 Those who wish to may make a donation in Bill’s name to Tobacco Free Missouri, the American Cancer Society or a charity of their choice.